If you’re looking for tips on how to write a self-evaluation, you’ve come to the right place.

-How to Write a Self-Evaluation: One Year Ahead
+- How to Write a Self-Evaluation: Step 1: Start a Year in Advance

 Ever sat down for self-evaluation only to find that your brain – that “complicated organization of matter” in Asimov’s words – is totally blank?
 Given how much we seem to forget daily, it’s a miracle if we can instantly recall anything that happened months ago.